Laser-induced alignment of nanoparticles and macromolecules for single-particle-imaging applications: Introduction

 \section{Introduction}

-X-ray free-electron lasers (XFELs) promise the diffractive imaging of single molecules and nanoparticles at atomic resolution~\cite{Neutze:Nature406:752}.
-Ultra-short, high intensity x-ray pulses interact with individual molecules and using the ``diffraction-before-destruction'' approach~\cite{Bogan:NanoLett8:310, Barty:ARPC64:415} large series of diffraction patterns are collected.
-Two-dimensional diffraction patterns from randomly oriented samples would then be computationally assembled to a diffraction volume to retrieve the three-dimensional structure~\cite{Chapman:NatMater8:299, Seibert:Nature470:78, Ayyer:Optica8:15}.
+X-ray free-electron lasers (XFELs) promise the diffractive imaging of macromolecules and nanoparticles at atomic resolution~\cite{Neutze:Nature406:752} and the recording of ``molecular movies'' of their structural dynamics~\cite{Barty:ARPC64:415}.
+Laser alignment was long-envisioned~\cite{Spence:PRL92:198102} to maximize the information retrieval from the recorded images.

+In these experiments high-intensity, femtosecond, x-ray pulses interact with individual molecules and yield diffraction patterns using the ``diffraction-before-destruction'' approach~\cite{Neutze:Nature406:752, Spence:PRL92:198102, Chapman:NatMater8:299, Bogan:NanoLett8:310, Barty:ARPC64:415}.
+In single-particle imaging (SPI)~\cite{Spence:PRL92:198102, Spence:SpringerHandbook:SPI:2019} a large set of diffraction patterns of individual molecules is collected.
+These two-dimensional images, \eg, from randomly oriented samples, would then be computationally assembled to a diffraction volume to retrieve the three-dimensional structure~\cite{Barty:ARPC64:415}.
+This was achieved, albeit not to atomic resolution, for nanoparticles~\cite{Seibert:Nature470:78, Ayyer:Optica8:15, Hoeing:NanoLett23:5943}.

-In the standard single-particle imaging (SPI) method, the camera images do not contain \emph{a priori} information of the molecules' orientation and, so far, the uncertainty is attacked \emph{in silico}~\cite{Ayyer:Optica8:15}.
-Significant efforts were made in improving the reconstruction process and the achievable resolution, but it is still a highly challenging task, especially for weakly scattering particles like individual proteins, where diffraction signals from single molecules are generally not strong enough to allow for the averaging and sorting approaches~\cite{Ayyer:Nature530:202, Ayyer:Optica7:593}.
+In ``standard SPI'' the images do not contain \emph{a priori} information of the molecules' orientation and, so far, this uncertainty is attacked \emph{in silico}~\cite{Ayyer:Optica8:15}.
+Significant efforts were made in improving the reconstruction process and the achievable resolution, but it is still a highly challenging task, especially for weakly scattering molecules, \eg, individual proteins, where diffraction signals from single molecules are generally not sufficient to allow for the computational averaging and sorting~\cite{Ayyer:Nature530:202, Ayyer:Optica7:593}.
 This is one of the major bottlenecks for atomic-spatial-resolution SPI.

-Imaging samples with controlled alignment or orientation~\cite{note:alignment+orientation} allows to significantly mitigate this problem by allowing to sum the diffraction signals from many identically aligned molecules to provide a much stronger signal, thus improving the image reconstruction step and paving the way toward atomic-resolution SPI~\cite{Spence:PRL92:198102, Filsinger:PCCP13:2076, Barty:ARPC64:415}.
-Careful analysis of simulated diffraction patterns of laser-aligned proteins demonstrated that it is possible to observe the secondary structure of proteins with only reasonably-strong degrees of alignment $\costhreeD\geq0.9$~\cite{Spence:ActaCrystA61:237}.
+As originally proposed by Spence \etal~\cite{Spence:PRL92:198102}, imaging molecular samples with controlled alignment or orientation~\cite{note:alignment+orientation} significantly mitigates this problem by allowing to sum the diffraction signals from many identically-aligned molecules to provide a much stronger signal, thus improving the reconstruction step and paving the way toward atomic-resolution SPI~\cite{Spence:PRL92:198102, Filsinger:PCCP13:2076, Barty:ARPC64:415}.
+Careful analysis of simulated diffraction patterns of laser-aligned proteins demonstrated that it is possible to observe their secondary structure with only reasonably-strong degrees of alignment $\costhreeD\geq0.9$~\cite{Spence:ActaCrystA61:237}.